-A strong, pointed tooth with a single cusp used to direct other teeth as we chew side-to-side.
+A strong, pointed tooth with a single cusp is used to direct other teeth as we chew side-to-side.
 Canine teeth are very strong and typically outlast all other teeth as we age.
-We have 4 total canines, teeth numbers: 6, 11, 22 and 27.
+We have 4 total canines, teeth numbers: 6, 11, 22, and 27.

 Composite resin (white filling)

 Material used to fill dental cavities and broken teeth.
 Composite resin is safe, effective, and matches your tooth color.
 Cosmetic dentists prefer using composite resins to other filling restoration material due to their natural appearance.

 A large restoration that replaces the majority of your tooth structure above the gum line.
 Crowns are used to fix teeth that can no longer be salvaged with a simple filling.
 Crowns are typically made from gold, porcelain-fused-to-metal or ceramic material.